clubcapra/rove/README.md

 ### Linux installation

-Same as the windows installation, step 4 and 8 can be skiped.
+Same as the windows installation, step 3 and 8 can be skipped.

-Replace the DISPLAY environemnt variable in the .env file
+Replace the DISPLAY environment variable in the .env file
 ```bash
 echo DISPLAY=$DISPLAY
 ```

 To be able to use the controller node, the user need read/write permissions on the inputs.
-Exemple:
+Example:
 ```bash
 cat /dev/input/event0
 ```